klojang4j/klojang-templates/README.md

 but there's not much you can do with this knowledge.)

 ### Inline Templates

-Inline templates, as the name suggests, are defined within the parent template.
+Inline templates, as the name suggests, are defined within the parent template itself.
 Here is an example of a template (company-overview), which contains an inline template (companies), which itself contains an inline template (departments), which also contains an inline template (employees).
 For clarity's sake, this is a non-HTML template.

 #### /views/company-overview.txt:
 ```